Internships and Careers

 Career Pathways

-Communication majors most often find a home in the Creative Arts and Communication Career Pathway, but they can also find a home in any Career Pathway.
+Art and art history majors most often find a home in the Creative Arts and Communication Career Pathway, but they can also find a home in any Career Pathway.